sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/90-Build-Part3-FC-Instructions.md

 Where the red arrow indicates the front direction of the drone.
 Recall that for your drone, the FC is on the front and the camera is on the back.

 Note: There is a correct way to connect an ESC to the Flight Controller.
 Make sure the white wire of the ESC signal wire pair is facing toward the board, and the black wire is facing away.
-Equivalently, make sure the white wire is on the side.

 <figure>
     <figcaption>Connecting ESCs.
 White wire on the inside. </figcaption>